XiaoouPan/ILAMM/README.md

 This package employs the I-LAMM algorithm to solve regularized Huber regression.
 The choice of penalty functions includes the l<sub>1</sub>-norm, the smoothly clipped absolute deviation (SCAD) and the minimax concave penalty (MCP).
 Tuning parameter &lambda; is chosen by cross-validation, and &tau; (for Huber loss) is calibrated either by cross-validation or via a tuning-free principle.
 As a by-product, this package also produces regularized least squares estimators, including the Lasso, SCAD and MCP.

-Assume that the observed data (Y, X) follow a linear model &Y; = &X; &beta; + &epsilon;, where Y is an n-dimensional response vector, X is an n by d design matrix, &beta; is a sparse vector and &epsilon; is an n-vector of noise variables whose distributions can be asymmetric and/or heavy-tailed.
+Assume that the observed data (Y, X) follow a linear model Y = X &beta; + &epsilon;, where Y is an n-dimensional response vector, X is an n by d design matrix, &beta; is a sparse vector and &epsilon; is an n-vector of noise variables whose distributions can be asymmetric and/or heavy-tailed.
 The package will compute the regularized Huber regression estimator.

 With this package, the simulation results in Section 5 of [this paper](https://arxiv.org/abs/1907.04027) can be reporduced.